paradd0x1/fcc-rwd-c/README.md

-# Projects
+## Projects

-These are my projects for freeCodeCamp Responsive Web Design Certification
+These are my projects for freeCodeCamp Responsive Web Design Certification:

 1. Build a Survey Form
 2. Build a Tribute Page